ramakrishnanhulk20/Cerebrum/README.md

 ## Overview

-Cerebrum is a privacy-first healthcare data marketplace built on **Ethereum** with **Zama's FHEVM**.
-Using Fully Homomorphic Encryption and **instant User Decryption** (0–2 seconds via EIP-712 signatures), the platform enables:
+Cerebrum is a privacy-first healthcare data marketplace on Ethereum using Zama's FHEVM.
+With Fully Homomorphic Encryption and instant User Decryption (0-2 seconds via EIP-712 signatures), it lets:

-- **Patients** to own, control, and monetize their encrypted health data
+- Patients own, control, and monetize their encrypted health data
-- **Researchers** to access encrypted medical records with automatic permission grants (no patient re-signing)
+- Researchers access encrypted medical records with automatic permission grants (no patient re-signing needed)
-- **Lenders** to verify health creditworthiness through encrypted TRUE/FALSE checks (never seeing actual scores)
+- Lenders verify health creditworthiness through encrypted TRUE/FALSE checks without seeing actual scores

-All health data remains **encrypted on-chain at all times**—computations happen on ciphertext, and decryption is instant when authorized.
+All health data stays encrypted on-chain.
+Computations happen on ciphertext, and decryption is instant when authorized.

 ### The Problem

-Healthcare systems worldwide face critical challenges:
+Healthcare systems have issues:

-- Medical records stored in plaintext or weakly encrypted formats are vulnerable to breaches affecting millions of patients annually
+- Medical records get breached all the time because they're stored in plaintext or weak encryption
-- Traditional encryption requires data decryption for processing, creating security vulnerabilities
+- Regular encryption needs data to be decrypted for processing, which opens security holes
-- Patients lack control over who accesses their health information and receive no compensation when their data is used
+- Patients don't control who sees their health info and get nothing when their data is used
-- Lenders and insurance companies need health verification but current systems expose sensitive medical details
+- Lenders need health verification but current systems expose too much private medical info
-- Centralized databases create single points of failure and honeypots for attackers
+- Centralized databases are easy targets for attackers

 ### Solution: FHEVM with User Decryption

-Cerebrum leverages **FHEVM** to create a significant improvement in privacy-preserving healthcare:
+Cerebrum uses FHEVM for better privacy:

 **Encryption & Privacy**
-- Health records remain **encrypted on-chain at all times** using FHE
+- Health records stay encrypted on-chain using FHE
-- Mathematical operations performed directly on encrypted data (no decryption required)
+- Math operations work directly on encrypted data (no decryption needed)
-- **User Decryption** via EIP-712 signatures: 0–2 seconds
+- User Decryption via EIP-712 signatures: 0-2 seconds

 **Access Control**
-- `FHE.allowThis`: Contract manages encrypted data securely
+- `FHE.allowThis`: Contract manages encrypted data
-- `FHE.allowTransient`: **Automatic one-time access grants** for researchers (no patient re-signing)
+- `FHE.allowTransient`: Automatic one-time access for researchers (no re-signing)
-- `FHE.allow`: Granular permissions for User Decryption
+- `FHE.allow`: Permissions for User Decryption

 **Economics**
-- Patients earn **80% of researcher access fees** (0.008 ETH per purchase)
+- Patients get 80% of researcher fees (0.008 ETH per purchase)
-- Transparent, on-chain revenue distribution
+- On-chain revenue split

 **Security**
-- Decentralized architecture eliminates single points of failure
+- Decentralized setup, no single point of failure
-- Cryptographic proofs ensure data integrity
+- Cryptographic proofs for data integrity
-- Lenders see only encrypted TRUE/FALSE results (never actual scores)
+- Lenders only see TRUE/FALSE results (never actual scores)

 ---